bradshjg/gunicorn-django-canonical-logs/README.md

 ### Partial failure

-This library also includes an `@on_error(return_value=...)` decorator that will emit a `partial_failure` event correlated to the request log via `request_id` with exception context.
-See `tests/server/app.py` for an example.
+This library also includes an `@on_error(return_value=...)` decorator that will emit a `partial_failure` event correlated to the request log via `req_id` with exception context.
+See `tests/server/app.py:partial_failure` for an example.

+The motivation is that some failure is expected and we'd prefer to return a degraded experience in some cases.
+In the event that's necessary, correlated logs provide the opportunity to monitor the frequency and type of errors observed.

 ## Overview